wagtail/wagtail/docs/editor_manual/new_pages/creating_body_content.rst

 * You'll then be presented once again with the different blocks from which you may choose.
 * You can cancel the addition of a new block by clicking the cross at the top of the block selection interface.

-Reordering and deleting content in streamfield
+Reordering and deleting content in StreamField
 ==============================================

 .. image:: ../../_static/images/screen11.9_streamfield_reordering.png

-* Click the arrows on the right-hand side of each block to move blocks up and down in the streamfield order of content.
+* Click the arrows on the right-hand side of each block to move blocks up and down in the StreamField order of content.
 * The blocks will be displayed in the front-end in the order that they are placed in this interface.
 * Click the rubbish bin on the far right to delete a field

 ..
 Warning::
-	Once a streamfield field is deleted it cannot be retrieved if the page has not been saved.
+	Once a StreamField field is deleted it cannot be retrieved if the page has not been saved.
 Save your pages regularly so that if you acidentally delete a field you can reload the page to undo your latest edit.